devBamidele/Task-Flow/README.md

 ## 1. Introduction

-This React Native project serves as the frontend of our Todo application.
+This React Native project serves as the front end of the application.
 It provides a user-friendly interface for managing tasks, organizing them by category, setting priorities, and due dates.

 ## 2. Project Structure

 The project structure follows typical React Native conventions:

 ```
-todo-frontend/
+task-flow/
 │
 ├── app/                       # Source code directory
 │   ├── components/            # Reusable components